by-covid/gtn/docs/submitting-life-monitor/index.md

     update_registries: ["wfhubdev"]  # Registry to be updated. "wfhubdev" == WorkflowHub dev

-:warning: To have your workflow's WorkflowHub entry automatically updated, you **must** connect your WorkflowHub (or def.WorkflowHub) account to LifeMonitor.
-Check you [LifeMonitor account profile](https://app.lifemonitor.eu/api/account/profile): if the buttons shown in the image below say "**connected**", you're ok; else, click on the appropriate "**connect** button and log into the WorkflowHub with the account you'd like LifeMonitor to use.
-![Connect WorkflowHub
-buttons](./images/account_connections_whub-dev-disconnected.png)
-The LifeMonitor documentation has [a more detailed explanation](https://www.lifemonitor.eu/faq#which-external-accounts-are-linked-with-my-lifemonitor-account).

 Commit your changes now and push them to the repository:

     $ git commit -a -m "Update LifeMonitor settings"